 Jennifer Lawrence Shows Cleavage In Stunning, Sheer Ball Gown In Venice

 WOW.
-Jennifer Lawrence looked like royalty as she arrived at the premiere for her movie ‘Mother’ in Venice, Italy on Sept.
+Jennifer Lawrence looked like royalty as she arrived at the premiere for her movie ‘Mother!’ in Venice, Italy on Sept.
 5 wearing a gorgeous ball gown with a sheer bodice.

 Jennifer Lawrence, 27, just shut DOWN the red carpet, looking flawless at the Venice Film Festival.
 She looked magnificent and regal in a gorgeous ball gown with floral accents.
 The top was a deeply cut scoop-neck, with spaghetti straps.
 The sheer bodice left little to the imagination, as we saw the outline of her cleavage.
 Super sexy!
-Jennifer paired the ball gown with black platinum heels.
+Jennifer paired the ball gown with black platform heels.
 Her makeup was centered around a sexy smokey eye.
 Her skin was dewy and her lips were natural and glossy.
 Her hair was pulled into a classic bun updo.
+Since the dress was very dramatic, she paired it with fairly simply jewelry — a diamond necklace and diamond drop earrings.

+Although her jewelry was understated, it was incredibly valuable.
+She wore the Tiffany Cobblestone Diamond Necklace in platinum with diamonds, which is valued at $30,000!
+She wore the Tiffany Jazz drop earrings in platinum with diamonds ($4,500) and a Tiffany Soleste band ring in platinum with diamonds, which is worth $3,325.00.
+Gorgeous.

 Earlier in the day, Jennifer wore a lace Giambattista Valli gown with a plunging V neckline.
 With that outfit, she wore her hair down, in loose waves.
 Both outfits were absolutely gorgeous and very feminine and flirty.
-We’ve missed Jennifer on the red carpet, but thanks to her movie Mother, she’ll be making the rounds and no doubt, be rocking a ton of amazing outfits!
+We’ve missed Jennifer on the red carpet, but thanks to her movie Mother!, she’ll be making the rounds and no doubt, be rocking a ton of amazing outfits!
+We can’t wait to see them all!

+See hit the carpet alongside co-star Michelle Pfeiffer, 59, who looked AMAZING in a black and gold Michael Kors dress.

 HollywoodLifers, do you love Jennifer Lawrence’s sheer ball gown in Venice?